 ~ Syed is the co-founder and CEO of OptinMonster.
 Prior to OptinMonster, he founded WPBeginner, the largest free WordPress resource site.My favorite type of blog posts are STEP-ticleClick To Tweet

-It's a combination between a list article which we all know works great and a step by step how-to guide.
+It's a combination of a list article which we all know works great and a step by step how-to guide.

 This is by far the most useful type of content you can create because it's educational, easy to follow, and extremely shareable.